You want smart political talk without the meltdowns?

 I have not.

-We know that the House Intelligence Committee wants to know whether journalists were paid in connection with fusion GPS.
+We know that the House Intelligence Committee wants to know whether journalists were paid in connection with Fusion GPS.

-That's something new that just developed over the weekend, and I think that that is uh going to be investigated out.
+And I think that that is going to be investigated out.

 It'll be interesting to see if we learn something new about that in the next few days.